fossildog117/AutomaticEssayWriter/README.md

 Possible changes:

-1) Implement BFS on references and use information on those sites to enhance the essay
+1) Implement BFS on references and use information on those sites to enhance the essay\n
 2) Improve synonyms parser